Lokiel/cpp-grade-scores/README.md

 * I implemented the solution in C++ using Visual Studio 2017 and Python 3.
 * The Visual Studio 2017 solution file is *grades-scores.sln* in the top-level directory.
 * The Python 3 solution can be found in *Python3version/grade-scores.py*.
-* The test input file I used is *results.txt* and the generated file is *results-graded.txt*; both are in the top-level directory.
+* The test input file I used is *students.txt* and the generated file is *students-graded.txt*; both are in the top-level directory.
 * I allowed for the case where a student has only one name, in which case it was assumed to be in the input file's "First Name" field and the "Surname" field is null/empty.
 * Invalid input file lines (those not containing exactly 3 fields when delimited by a comma) were ignored.
 * Duplicate student names were handled by ignoring duplicates.